Greenlight Bookstore: Events

 Annually, the Greenlight Bookstore hosts a Where's Waldo? hunt in Fort Greene and Flatbush.
 The activity involves acquiring a stamp card from the bookstore and visiting over 40 partnered local businesses to receive stamps from.
 It was briefly suspended for two years during the COVID-19 pandemic as the bookstore shifted to online operations.
 The annual Where's Waldo? hunt resumed in July of 2022.

 Past events have included Zadie Smith, Richard Dawkins, John Cleese, Elizabeth Gilbert, César Aira, Jeffrey Eugenides, and others.
 The bookstore has also hosted holiday events.
 In 2023, Curbed interviewed Catherine Lacey for her book launch of Biography of X at Greenlight Bookstore.
-For the publication of The City and Its Uncertain Walls by Haruki Murakami, Greenlight Bookstore has been designated as one of the bookstores across the United States to hold a Murakami Midnight Party on November 18, 2024.
+For the publication of The City and Its Uncertain Walls by Haruki Murakami, Greenlight Bookstore was one of the US bookstores which hosted a Murakami Midnight Party on November 18, 2024.